EthanKoland/vesselDataLabler/readme.md

 pip install numpy opencv-python tensorflow pandas tqdm matplotlib Pillow scikit-image
 ```

-# How to Use
-Sure, here is the "How to Use" section with instructions coded out:

 ## How to Use

 1. **Download the folder onto your machine:**